macrat/ayd-mailto-alert/README.md

 1. Download binary from [release page](https://github.com/macrat/ayd-mailto-alert/releases).

-2. Save downloaded binary to somewhere directory that registered to PATH.
+2. Save downloaded binary as `ayd-mailto-alert` to somewhere directory that registered to PATH.

 ## Usage